ankitakumari11/Terraform/Day-4/statefile_scenarios.md

 **Disadvantages of Storing Terraform State in Version Control Systems (VCS):**

-1. **Security Risks**: Sensitive information, such as API keys or passwords, may be stored in the state file if it's committed to a VCS.
+1. **Security Risks**: Sensitive information, such as API keys or passwords, may be stored in the state file if it's committed to a VCS (version control system like git , github).
 This poses a security risk because VCS repositories are often shared among team members.

 2. **Versioning Complexity**: Managing state files in VCS can lead to complex versioning issues, especially when multiple team members are working on the same infrastructure.